sallah21/Salamander-4/workplan.md

 Special instructions:

-- [ ] Halt
+- [x] Halt
-- [ ] Nop
+- [x] Nop

 Total number of special instructions : 4

 Total number of instructions: 34 -> reduce to 16

-Total number of instructions implemented: 8
+Total number of instructions implemented: 16

-Total number of instructions not implemented: 26
+Total number of instructions not implemented: 18

 ## Verification of fellow course member